ravendb/bootcamp/src/Unit-3/lesson4/README.md

 The form layout should have some basic elements:

 * `CategoryIdTextbox`: Where the user can specify the id of the category that should be loaded.
-* `LoadAndSubscribeButton`: Loads the category, creates the subscription object monitoring server-side changes to the specified document, and enables the editing features.
+* `LoadAndSubscribeButton`: Loads the category, creates the subscription object monitoring server-side changes to the specified document, and enables edition related features.
 * `NameTextbox` and `DescriptionTextbox`: Document properties.
-* `SaveButton`: Save the user changes in the server side
+* `SaveButton`: Saves changes server-side
-* `UnsubscribeButton`: Disposes the subscription and disables the editing.
+* `UnsubscribeButton`: Disposes the subscription and disables edition.
 * `CategoryIdLabel`, `NameLabel` and `DescriptionLabel`: Labels for the textboxes.

 Here is our layout recommendation.